 Market risk is the risk of loss arising from movements in observable market variables such as interest rates, foreign exchange rates and other market prices.
-The Fund is exposed to market risks, predominantly through the investment of the fund balance.
-For the years ended 30 June 2013 and 30 June 2012, the fund was invested with the following professional investment portfolio managers within mandates approved by the Board:
+The Fund is exposed to market risks, predominantly through the investment of the Fund balance.
+For the years ended 30 June 2014 and 30 June 2013, the Fund balances were invested with the following professional investment portfolio managers within mandates approved by the Board: